leangjia/blender_docs/manual/addons/rigging/rigify/rig_types/index.rst

 .. note::

    The list of available rig types appears in the Bone properties tab when the bone is selected in Pose Mode.
-   Scroll down the Properties editor to find Rigify Type panel.
+   Scroll down the Properties to find Rigify Type panel.

 This documents rig types that are bundled with Rigify.